 However, you won’t be able to claim losses if:

 If you have a complaint, please contact us and we will do our best to fix the problem by emailing: firstname.lastname@example.org.

 If you’re still not happy, you can refer your complaint to the Financial Ombudsman Service.
 For more details you can visit their website at www.financial-ombudsman.org.uk.

 This agreement will always be available in the app and on our website.

 If we make changes to it that are clearly in your favour, we’ll tell you once they’ve been made.
 Otherwise we will give you two months’ notice.

 If you don’t agree to these changes, you can let us know and we will close your account.

 To close your account, please get in touch with us.
 Any money you owe us will have to be repaid before the account can be closed.
 Once the account is closed, all your preferences will be deleted and no future bills will be paid through Duesday.

 This step cannot be undone.
-Your Duesday account will be closed and all your taps and preferences will be deleted.
+Your Duesday account will be closed and all your bills and preferences will be removed.

 We can close your account by giving you at least two months’ notice.
 We may close your account or suspend use of your app immediately if we believe you have: